-The risk of “winging” your marketing and sales strategy is the cost.
+The risk of “winging” your marketing and sales strategy has a huge cost.
 How much is one new customer worth to you?

-Imagine now easily attracting that prospect consistently.
+Imagine now easily attracting those prospects consistently.
 What is the cost of online ads targeted at the wrong market?
-What if you could get this exactly right.
+What if you could get this exactly right?

 Small adjustments make a huge difference.